LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D2-ConditionalStatements-Switch.md

  }
 ```

-### Multiple statements can be executed in each case
+#### Multiple statements can be executed in each case

+In this example two variables are set to values instead of just one variable.

 ```javascript
  let color = prompt("What is a common color for a mouse?");